 Investments in real estate are those assets which are owned either for rental income or for capital gains or both.
-Plots of land and buildings are the only investments considered investments in real estate.
+Only plots of land and buildings are considered investments in real estate.

 Investments in real estate are initially measured at cost.
 Initial cost includes transaction expenses: professional and legal expenses, transfer taxes and other direct costs.